-For information on query expressions, see the chapters on query expressions and query language in the Guide to Source Code Analyzer for VMS Systems.
+For information on query expressions, see the chapters on query expressions and query language in the VSI DECset for OpenVMS Guide to Source Code Analyzer.

 The FIND command locates occurrences described by the current SCA libraries.
 By default, each time you enter a FIND command, SCA creates a new query to describe the result.
 To remove queries you no longer need, use the DELETE QUERY command.